 Can Mac and Cheese Be Frozen?

-Over the years, macaroni and cheese has become a gourmet treat, especially at restaurants in Asheville, NC.
-There's everything from lobster mac and cheese to fried macaroni appetizers.
+Over the years, classic macaroni and cheese has become a gourmet treat, especially at restaurants in the south.
+There’s everything from lobster mac and cheese to fried macaroni appetizers.
 Feeling adventurous?
-Try these stir-in ideas...
+Try these stir-in ideas…

 - crispy bacon